mtopircean/essentials-by-livia/README.md

 ![Alt text](/static/readme/on-wsapp.png)

 PERSONALIZED PAGES:

 Various pages are personalized to my websites style, like the registration form(although it uses allauth standards at some level...)
-I`ve created a special form separate to allauth one:
+I`ve created a special form separate to the allauth one:

 ```python
 class CustomSignupForm(SignupForm):